 Consulting, like most professions, requires training and practice.
 YourEncore has helped thousands of experts make this transition successfully and has compiled 10 tips for delighting your client every time.
-I will cover the first five this week and the second five next week.

 1. Adapt to increased skepticism and no authority.